fcgrolleau/Dynamic-RRT/README.md

 ### Sankey diagrams

 Sankey diagrams were produced with the files corresponding to Figure 3 and S2 mentioned above.
-They were then imported as  resolution independent images with <a href="https://nytimes.github.io/svg-crowbar/">SVG Crowbar</a> and colored in Adobe Illustrator.
+Then, HTML files were imported as resolution-independent images with <a href="https://nytimes.github.io/svg-crowbar/">SVG Crowbar</a> and colored in Adobe Illustrator.

 ### Bootstrapping

-Bootstrapping was conduced with the `Speedboot` python library that we developed during the course of this study.
+Bootstrapping was conducted with the `Speedboot` python library that we developed during the course of this study.
 It is available on Pypi with documentation available <a href="https://github.com/fcgrolleau/speedboot">here</a>.

 ### Decision support system
 <a href="http://dynamic-rrt.eu"><img src="https://fcgrolleau.github.io/Dynamic-RRT/Shiny/img/img.jpg"/></a>

-Availble at <a href="http://dynamic-rrt.eu">http://dynamic-rrt.eu/</a>.
+Available at <a href="http://dynamic-rrt.eu">http://dynamic-rrt.eu/</a>.

 ### References
 Grolleau F, Petit F, Gaudry S, Diard E, Quenot JP, Dreyfuss D, Tran VT, and Porcher R.